 Neuroscience and a Mormon Understanding of the Soul

-21 September 2007 (updated 10 April 2012)
+21 September 2007 (updated 29 September 2021)

-In the message, he explains that neuroscience is quickly approaching materialistic explanations of human thought that are both necessary and sufficient.
+In the message, James explains that neuroscience is quickly approaching materialistic explanations of human thought that are both necessary and sufficient.
 He goes on to mention that once we attain such explanations, we should toss out any reference to a soul or other supernatural explanation for human thought.

-The difference between spirit and body, as described by Joseph Smith, is one of magnitude, and not of kind; spirit is refined matter.
-It is not difficult to syncretize Joseph’s perspective on spirit with modern non-dualistic understandings of the body, particularly as an emergent manifestation of a pre- (and post-) existing pattern.
+The difference between spirit and body, as described by Joseph Smith, is one of magnitude, and not of kind.
+Spirit is refined matter, which we might understand as energy or information.
+So it’s not difficult to syncretize Joseph’s perspective on spirit with modern non-dualistic understandings of the body, particularly as an emergent manifestation of a pre- (and post-) existing pattern.